-Welcome to the Beginning Money Series where we explain the secret money formula underpinning financial freedom and success.
+Welcome to the Don’t Live Broke Series where we explain the secret money formula underpinning financial freedom and success.
 Each of the 7 Rules is a fundamental principle of wealth that demands the development of certain financial habits that will serve you throughout your best life.
 In Rule 2: The Midas Lifestyle we explained the 70% principle, aka the habit of spending your money wisely.
 In this article we now explain how and why to allocate the remaining 30% of your net income.

 Rule 3: Make Money Work For You is all about creating a goose that will lay golden eggs from here on out for you.
 Once that starts to happen, you’ll never be broke again.
 You’ll gain financial flexibility and the freedom to do what you love.
 Does that sound fantastically awesome?
 Let’s see how it works.

 Here’s how the rule works: Put 30% of your net income into money-making investments.
 These assets will then generate new money and income streams for you.
 This formula of 30% of net income invested in money-making activities is the heart and soul of financial independence and freedom.

 You want to be buying assets, not spending your hard-earned cash on ephemera that get you nowhere toward your lifestyle goals.
 Assets purchase you freedom.
 Without them, you wind up average and broke.
 For instance, did you know that almost half of all Americans (46%) spend MORE than they make each month and that on average, Americans save less than 5% of their income each month?

 That’s a recipe for financial disaster and unachieved life goals.

 Best life seekers, you don’t want to be average right?
 Right.